St Enda’s Primary School, Whitefriar Street, Dublin 8.

 Section B Enrolment Procedures

-2. An enrolment/information meeting is held every year during the month of February by which time application should be made for all children wishing to start Junior Infants the following September.
+2. An enrolment/information meeting is held every year, usually in February or March.
+This meeting is for the parents of all children wishing to start Junior Infants the following September.
+This is NOT a meeting for the children to attend.

-4. Parents who wish to enrol their child for other classes may complete an enrolment form at any stage.
-The parent must also provide a copy of the child’s birth certificate, baptismal certificate (if appropriate) and PPS number.
+3. Parents who wish to enrol their child for other classes may complete an enrolment form at any stage.
+The parent must also provide a copy of the child’s birth certificate, baptismal certificate (if appropriate) and PPS number at the time of enrolment.

 The Board will have regard for relevant Department of Education and Skills guidelines in relation to class size and staffing provisions and /or any relevant requirements concerning accommodation, including physical space and the health and welfare of the children.